 - 15. The annual accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
 Our audit approach includes: - understanding the business of Scottish Borders Council and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how Scottish Borders Council will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 16.
-We will give an opinion on whether the financial statements: - give a true and fair view of the of the state of affairs of the council and its group as at 31 March 2019 and of the income and expenditure of the council and its group for the year then ended; - have been properly prepared in accordance with the financial reporting framework.
+We will give an opinion on whether the financial statements: - give a true and fair view of the state of affairs of the council and its group as at 31 March 2020 and of the income and expenditure of the council and its group for the year then ended; - have been properly prepared in accordance with the financial reporting framework.

-Other information in the annual accounts
+Statutory other information in the annual accounts

-- 17. We also review and report on other information published within the annual accounts including the management commentary, annual governance statement and the remuneration report.
+- 17. We review and report on statutory other information published within the annual accounts including the management commentary, annual governance statement and the remuneration report.
 We give an opinion on whether these have been compiled in accordance with the appropriate regulations and frameworks in our independent auditor's report. - 18.
-We also read and consider any information in the annual accounts other than the financial statements and audited part of the remuneration report and report any uncorrected material misstatements.
+We also review the content of the annual accounts for consistency with the financial statements and with our knowledge.
+We report any uncorrected material misstatements in statutory other information.